Bobesh/textToSpeech/README.md

 - poetry is used for dependency management and mypy for code checks.
 Black was used for formatting

 ## How to run
+NOTE: you have to set "API_KEY" environment variable with elevenlabs api key
 - run `poetry run python main.py` for api to start
 - run `poetry run pytest --verbose` for tests